VandanaJn/python_essentials_ml_ops/README.md

 # 🐍 python_essentials_ml_ops

 A personal learning repository documenting my journey through Python programming and foundational MLOps concepts.
-This space serves as a reference and sandbox for experimenting with data handling, environment setup, and statistical techniques — all essential building blocks for machine learning workflows.
+This space serves as a reference and sandbox for experimenting with data handling, environment setup, statistical techniques, and lightweight API development — all essential building blocks for modern machine learning workflows.

 ---